Discipline: Architecture – text

 Region: Brooklyn, NY

-At MacDowell she worked on her book project, Electric Women: Liberation, Constraint, and the Culture of Electrification in Modern Britain.
-The book traces how a group of women engineers consolidated an imaginary of female emancipation through electrification in order to engage in debates surrounding women’s technical and domestic labor, housing design, and the expansion of energy infrastructures.
+At MacDowell she worked on her current book project, which traces how a group of women engineers, activists, designers, and housewives consolidated an imaginary of female emancipation through electrification in interwar Britain.
+The book examines the manifold means by which these women worked to foster a culture of electricity, analyzing how they engaged in debates surrounding women’s technical and domestic labor, housing and interior design, the expansion of electrical infrastructures, and energy economy.
+Quantrill was awarded a 2022-2023 Fellowship from the American Council of Learned Societies for this research.

 Studios